Jean-Bernard Lévy

-Jean-Bernard Lévy (born 18 March 1955) is a French businessman, and the CEO and chairman of EDF.
+Jean-Bernard Lévy (born 18 March 1955) is a French businessman, and was the CEO and chairman of EDF.

 Early life

 Born on 18 March 1955, the son of a doctor, Lévy attended the Lycée Pasteur in Neuilly-sur-Seine.
 His parents sent him to England for a year to learn English, at St Martin's preparatory school in Northwood, Middlesex.
 He then studied at the École Polytechnique, and from 1973 the École nationale supérieure des télécommunications.

 Career

 Early career

 Lévy started his career as an engineer at France Telecom in 1979, in Angers.
 In 1982, he joined the Directorate General of Telecommunications within the PTT France, responsible for the management of senior staff and budgets, then promoted to deputy chief of staff.

 Career in the public sector

 In 1986, Lévy moved to Ministry of Posts, Telegraphs, and Telephones under secretary of state Gérard Longuet, acting as technical advisor and consultant for international affairs and industry.
 After a period at Matra Space as director of communications satellites, after the return to power of the Socialist Party, he returned to the French civil service under government under Longuet as his executive secretary, retaining the position in the Ministry of Industry, Posts and Telecommunications and Foreign Trade under Jose Rossi.